 Stage 3 – Sewing the fronts to the backs

 Get your two backs out next.
 With the back piece which you will see from the front through the gap, place right side facing down to the table.
-(Dotty fabric in the photos) Then get the back piece which you will see from the back of the peg bag (Blue floral in the photos).
+Then get the back piece which you will see from the back of the peg bag (this will show right way up through the gap in your peg bag as above).
 Place on top with the right side facing up towards you.

-Pin the whole way around.
+Pin or Wonder clip the whole way around.
 Be sure to mark a small gap in the top centre for the coat hanger to poke through.
 I have marked a small notch at the top of the pattern piece, either side of the centre, which you can mark on the fabric using a pencil or tailors chalk.
+I used a red Wonderclip here to remind me to leave a gap.

 Sew a 1cm seam allowance the whole way around, apart from the top centre gap.